- Oops!Something went wrong.Please try again later.

 Caterpillar in Focus

-Caterpillar (CAT) is headquartered in Deerfield, and is in the Industrial Products sector.
-The stock has seen a price change of -11.75% since the start of the year.
-Currently paying a dividend of $0.86 per share, the company has a dividend yield of 2.47%.
-In comparison, the Manufacturing - Construction and Mining industry's yield is 1.04%, while the S&P 500's yield is 1.78%.
+Headquartered in Deerfield, Caterpillar (CAT) is an Industrial Products stock that has seen a price change of 12.59% so far this year.
+The construction equipment company is currently shelling out a dividend of $1.11 per share, with a dividend yield of 2.17%.
+This compares to the Manufacturing - Construction and Mining industry's yield of 0.81% and the S&P 500's yield of 1.36%.

-In terms of dividend growth, the company's current annualized dividend of $3.44 is up 11% from last year.
-Over the last 5 years, Caterpillar has increased its dividend 4 times on a year-over-year basis for an average annual increase of 6.15%.
+Taking a look at the company's dividend growth, its current annualized dividend of $4.44 is up 7.8% from last year.
+Over the last 5 years, Caterpillar has increased its dividend 3 times on a year-over-year basis for an average annual increase of 8.63%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Caterpillar's payout ratio is 32%, which means it paid out 32% of its trailing 12-month EPS as dividend.
+Caterpillar's current payout ratio is 46%.
+This means it paid out 46% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, CAT expects solid earnings growth.
-The Zacks Consensus Estimate for 2018 is $11.54 per share, which represents a year-over-year growth rate of 67.73%.
+Earnings growth looks solid for CAT for this fiscal year.
+The Zacks Consensus Estimate for 2021 is $10.08 per share, which represents a year-over-year growth rate of 53.66%.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that CAT is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+With that in mind, CAT is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report